 Coverage for an accidental fire is one thing, but what if you happen to own a home in a geographical area that is at higher risk of wildfire than other parts of the country?
 Is coverage for wildfire damage part of your insurance policy?
-Understandably, many people who live in California and other western states are very concerned with fire risk home insurance since wildfires are worsening due to the impact of climate change.
+Understandably, many people who live in California and other western states are very concerned with high fire risk home insurance policy since wildfires are worsening due to the impact of climate change.
 The good news is that it’s easier than you think to have coverage for your home in case of wildfire damage.

 How Do I Get California Home Insurance in High Fire Risk Areas?

 Many homeowners are surprised to learn that coverage for fire damage, including damages caused by wildfires, is typically part of a standard homeowner’s insurance policy.
 That’s right – instead of searching for a specific policy to add to your existing insurance, your first step should be going over your current policy and inquiring about the coverage that already exists.
 The chances are high that your current policy already covers all fire damage.

 Of course, if you need to find affordable home insurance for your homeowner’s insurance policy, then you may need to do some additional legwork.
 If you don’t have insurance yet, then your goal will be to find an affordable policy for your area that will offer a well-rounded policy plan that includes fire damage coverage.
 Some tips to find a good plan include:

 Verify Company Covers Your Area

 The first thing you will need to do to find affordable home insurance for your property is to narrow your search by insurance companies that cover your area.
 Typically, it’s a good idea to try for a local insurance company or at least a company that primarily serves your state, as the policy plans will be tailored to the needs of homeowners in your area.